Bernie Sanders Calls For Unity, Warns Liberal Think Tank Against Smearing Progressives

 Sanders wrote the letter in response to a video published by ThinkProgress, a publication backed by the action fund.
 Titled “Bernie’s millionaire problem,” the video — which has been posted to YouTube — is a montage of Bernie Sanders’ statements about taxing the wealthy, juxtaposed with graphs of his income, clearly meant to suggest that the Vermont senator is changing his rhetoric, and backtracking on wanting to tax millionaires.

-The video has been viewed over 20,000 times, but it has not been well-received, if it is to judge by the YouTube community’s reaction — the video has received a little over 100 “likes” so far, and it has been “disliked” 1,500 times.
-Sanders has already pushed back against the criticism, according to CNN, explaining that the majority of his wealth comes from book sales.
+The video has been viewed over 20,000 times, but it has not been well-received, based on reactions by the YouTube community.
+The video has received a little over 100 likes so far, and it has been disliked 1,500 times.
+Sanders has already pushed back against the video, according to CNN, explaining that the majority of his wealth comes from book sales.

 As the New York Times notes, the tension between the Clinton wing of the Democratic Party — its leadership — and the party’s left wing is not new.
 It culminated during the 2016 primary, when Clinton-supporting managers and delegates “rigged” the race against Bernie Sanders, essentially stealing the nomination from him, according to his supporters.